Knitting Multistability: Tuning multistability

-We control this multistability by tuning the number of stitches in each block that is knit on either the front or back bed.
-To demonstrate this, we select the \emph{H-shaped} pattern and vary the block size while maintaining rotational and reflective symmetries.
+Next, we control multistability by tuning the number of stitches in each block that is knit on either the front or back bed.
+We select the \emph{H-shaped} pattern and vary the block size while maintaining rotational and reflective symmetries.
 Maintaining symmetries results in three geometric parameters (Fig. \ref{si_fig:hunits}).
 We vary the number of stitches for the width of the rib, $n_a$, for the height of the garter, $n_b$, and the height of the rib section, $n_d$ (Fig.~\ref{fig:H-shape}A).
 Setting $n_b$ or $n_d$ to 0 recovers the rib and garter stitch patterns, respectively.
 We consider twenty-seven unique unit cells with $n_a$, $n_b$, and $n_d\in [4,\,8,\,12]$.
 The minimum size of four stitches was selected so that the curvature in the bulk of the samples remains larger than a single stitch.
 For each geometry, a sample of 2 $\times$ 2 unit cells was manufactured and point-loaded in the same way as shown in Fig.~\ref{fig:diff-geometries}.
 While geometric parameters can often be reduced to fewer non-dimensional numbers, we demonstrate that all three parameters, $n_a$, $n_b$, and $n_d$, affect the mechanical response separately.

-For each of the twenty-seven samples, the force-displacement responses are shown in Figure \ref{fig:H-shape}B. Multistable samples are highlighted in purple, while monostable samples are color-coded based on their stable configuration: orange for the `rib' configuration and blue for the `garter' configuration (Fig. \ref{fig:H-shape}C).
+For each of the twenty-seven samples, the force-displacement responses are shown in Figure \ref{fig:H-shape}B. Samples are characterized as monostable or multistable based on the prominence of the force drop during loading and the existence of a force minimum below 0 during unloading.
+Both of these must be present in order to characterize a sample as multistable.
+Multistable samples are highlighted in purple, while monostable samples are color-coded based on the dominating folds in their stable configuration: yellow for the vertical folds and green for the horizontal folds (Fig. \ref{fig:H-shape}C).